siddharthtiwari-03/UnSQL/readme2.md

         limit: undefined, // limit no. of records
         offset: undefined, // set the starting index for records
         using: [], // (required) array of common column(s) or { parentColumn: childColumn }
-        as: null // required with 'select'/ 'where'/'having' takes priority over 'as' to refer columns from outside this object
+        as: null // required with 'select'/'where'/'having' properties takes priority over 'as' to refer columns from outside this object
     }

     // Sample: